Leezekun/MMSci/README.md

 ```

 #### Stage 2: Pre-training
-We have prepared a script for pre-training the model using our data, located at `./VILA/2_pretrain_mmc4_mmsci.sh`.
-To initiate the pre-training process, execute the script with the following command:
+We have prepared a script for pre-training the model using our data, located at `./resources/2_pretrain_mmc4_mmsci.sh`.
+To initiate the pre-training process, move the script in the VILA codebase and execute it with the following command:
 ```
 bash 2_pretrain_mmc4_mmsci.sh [CODE_PATH] [BASE_MODEL_PATH] [STAGE1_PATH] [OUTPUT_NAME]
 ```